nerf999/eCommerce_StoreFront/eCommerce_Su2024/README.md

 It began as a simple C# console application with basic class structures and evolved into a full-featured application using the .NET MAUI framework.
  Server-side functionality was gradually integrated to manage stock persistence and communication.

+ To run just clone repository into microsoft visual studio community.
+Build the project and if prompted install any dependencies.